mlomholt/brownian_motion/README.txt

 - An output of make_synthetic_data.m

 bm_skel.m
 - A Matlab script that runs the nested sampling algorithm.
 It is currently set to load the data in the file 'trajectory_data.txt'.
-Note that the 'invprior' fields of the 'models' arrays are currently set to some strange skewed prior, which you probably want to change

 bmwmn_skel.m
-- Similar to bm_skel.m, except that this version includes models measurement noise
+- Similar to bm_skel.m, except that this version includes models with measurement noise

 bmwmn_logl.m
 - A matlab function that calculates the log-likelihood for brownian motion with drift and measurement noise